Research Process

 •

 • Peer comparison: A fund manager is good if she can perform better than her peer consistently.
-Using an advanced research tool named "FE Analytics", we compare the fund manager performance against her peer group.
+Using few advanced research tools, we compare the fund manager performance against her peer group.
 Key Metric: Alpha generated in 3 year and 5 year compared to peer group.

 •